 The first was another vintage modern twist.
 She wore a black and white striped blouse with high waist shorts.
 She played with a little bit of color blocking wearing big, dramatic colorful earrings.
 Her hair was was in an updo bun with metallic stars decorated inside.
 She completes this look with a cute pink lip, matching eyeshadow and a simple cat eye.

 The final look that I will be directing your attention to comes from my favorite song on the album!
 “I Like That” is filled with many cool outfits and really feels like the diary portion visually and lyrically for Monáe.
 The one that caught my attention the most features her with spiral curls pulled into an updo.
 A few of the soft curls fall to the side framing her face beautifully.
 Her makeup is the most natural that we have seen in the film.
 A nude eyeshadow and lip and soft, almost invisible blush.
 She looks Goddess like.

 She has the ultimate “sitting in my living room but looking fabulous” fit on.
 A blush pink Bustier Bodysuit paired with a patterned kimono with feathered details on the sleeves and bottoms.
 Glamorous!
 Her accessories were also super glam and fitting.
-Rings with gigantic, bright colored jewels, pink almond-shaped nails, and classic hoop earrings.
+Rings with gigantic, bright colored jewels, pink almond-shaped nails, classic hoop earrings, and ear cuffs.
 I promise if I don’t have this look in my closet by the end of the month I can no longer call myself a Fashionista.

 That was actually only a few highlights from the incredibleness that is Dirty Computer.I couldn't get to them all because we would have to sit here ogling Mrs. Monáe for days.
 Everyone who worked on this film did an amazing job and it is truly a piece of art.
 If you're overdue for a bit of self-care, watching Dirty Computer should be on your list.